kavinrajasekaran/kavinrajasekaran/README.md

 # Hi, I'm Kavin

 I'm a MS Electrical and Computer Engineering student at the University of California, Davis, and I previously completed a BS in Computer Science and Engineering at the University of California, Merced.
+I'm currently seeking internships this upcoming Winter, Spring, & Summer
 I work on AI, computer vision, and software performance optimization.

 ## My Work